-Larry Tiffany is Chairman of the Board of gel-e.
+Larry Tiffany is President and Director of gel-e.
 Larry is a serial entrepreneur having most recently founded and led to the sale of the neuro-molecular testing company DioGenix.
 While at the helm of DioGenix, Larry raised over $12M from early stage investors while garnering another $2M in non-dilutive sources (e.g. the National MS Society) to support the clinical development and prospective validation of the first new diagnostic for Multiple Sclerosis since the late 50’s, MSPrecise®.
 Prior to DioGenix, Larry held positions in Sr. Management at Ore Pharmaceuticals (CBO), Gene Logic (SVP & GM, Genomics) and Genetraks (US President).
 He holds a JD from Franklin Pierce Law Center in Concord, New Hampshire (specializing in intellectual and commercial law); a MS in Biotechnology from Johns Hopkins University in Baltimore, Maryland; and a BS in Biochemistry from Nazareth College in Rochester, New York.

 Rich Vincent is the Chief Financial Officer of gel-e.
 Rich previously held senior management positions at Meritage Pharma, Sorrento Therapeutics, Elevation Pharmaceuticals, Verus Pharmaceuticals, Women First HealthCare, Elan Pharmaceuticals, Phase Metrics, and Deloitte & Touche LLP, where he specialized in emerging growth and publicly-traded companies.
 Over the past 20+ years, Rich’s experience includes raising over $550 million through venture capital, major commercial banks and institutions, public offering proceeds for high growth pharmaceutical and technology-based companies, and participating in a number of acquisitions and divestitures valued at over $1 billion.
 Rich was named 2014 public company CFO of the Year in San Diego by the San Diego Business Journal.